Dorothy Bain

-Dorothy Ruth Bain is a Scottish advocate who has served as Lord Advocate since 2021.
-She is the second woman to hold the office after Lady Elish Angiolini KC.
+Dorothy Ruth Bain is a Scottish advocate who served as Lord Advocate between 2021 and 2026.
+She was the second woman to hold the office after Lady Elish Angiolini KC.
+Ruth Charteris KC, who served under Bain as Solicitor General from 2021, took over as Lord Advocate in 2026 on her resignation.
 Bain previously served as the Principal Advocate Depute from 2009 to 2011, the first woman to hold the prosecutorial position in Scotland.

 Born in Edinburgh, Bain attended the University of Aberdeen School of Law, graduating with an LLB and a Diploma in Legal Practice.
 In 1994, she became an advocate and in 2007 she was appointed Queen's Counsel, now King's Counsel.
 Bain served as an Advocate Depute in the Crown Office from 2002 to 2011 and was appointed the first female Principal Advocate Depute from 2009 to 2011.
 In 2008, she was commissioned to report on the prosecution of sex crimes in Scotland, the outcome of which led to the formation of Scotland's National Sex Crimes Unit in 2009.
 She returned to private practice in 2011.

 First Minister Nicola Sturgeon nominated Bain for Lord Advocate and on 22 June 2021 she was sworn into office at the Court of Session with Ruth Charteris KC, Solicitor General.
-It is the first time both positions have been held by women at the same time.
+It was the first time both positions have been held by women at the same time.
 In October 2022, she argued the Scottish Government's unsuccessful case in the UK Supreme Court on the legality of a second referendum on Scottish independence.

+It was announced on 30 June 2026 that Bain had been appointed as a Senator of the College of Justice and would take up appointment on 7 January 2027.